owncloud/ios-library/Doc_Changelog.md

 What's the new in 1.2.0 version
 ---------------

+- Added support for ownCloud 9
 - Added the possibility to detect a redirected server on all the requests
-- Added support for ownCloud 9
+- Added support to share with all types of shares
 - Improved the search users and groups for share documents
 - Added the way to control the permissions of files and folders
 - Added new tests for share and capabilities